DLvalentine/DLvalentine.github.io/_posts/2019-02-08-Future-Post.md

 ## You shouldn't be able to see this before 8 Feb 2019.

 And if you can, there needs to be some code written.
 Never trust a framework, kid.

+I may or may not use this post to test some editing tools I'm writing up, carry on.